yoctoproject/poky/documentation/ref-manual/variables.rst

       passes and uses "all" for the target during the U-Boot building process.

+   :term:`UBOOT_VERSION`
+      When naming the files that are installed and deployed, the package version (:term:`PV`) and revision (:term:`PR`) are part of the filename.
+The :term:`UBOOT_VERSION` variable contains this information, but can be overridden if desired.

    :term:`UKIFY_CMD`
       When inheriting the :ref:`ref-classes-uki` class,
       `ukify <https://www.freedesktop.org/software/systemd/man/latest/ukify.html>`__ command to build